abiladdiana-coder/health-data-sql/02_device_adverse_events/README.md

 - Trends over time
 - Outcomes by device type

-Question 1: Which product code appears the most?
-Query:
-SELECT product_code, COUNT (*) AS total_events
-FROM maude_2023
-GROUP BY product_code
-ORDER BY total_events DESC
-LIMIT 1;

-Answer: Product code BZD (Ventilator, Non-Continuous Respirator) appears most often, with 29 events reported in the dataset.

 Question 2: What are the top five medical devices (by brand name) with highest number of adverse events?
 Query:
 SELECT brand_name, COUNT (*) AS total_adverse events